Taleban surrounds Afghan city as commandos launch counterattack

 "All districts are under their control...
 People are really in fear," she said.
 "All shops and government institutions are closed.
 There are still reports of sporadic fighting."

-Ms Parisila Herawai, a rights activist in the city, expressed concern for the safety of women in particular.
+Ms Parisila Herawai, a rights activist in the city, expressed concern for the safety of women.

-"It is an emergency situation for all women, especially activists," she told AFP.
-"If the Taleban plans to remain in the city, we will not be able to work."
+"It is an emergency situation for all women, especially activists," she said.
+"If the Taleban plan to remain in the city, we will not be able to work."

-On Wednesday, the Taleban briefly seized the police headquarters and the local office of the country's spy agency but was later pushed back.
+On Wednesday, Taleban fighters briefly seized the police headquarters and the local office of the country's spy agency but were later pushed back.

-As news of the assault spread, social media was flooded with videos of clashes - with some showing armed Taleban fighters on motorbikes entering the city, as onlookers cheered.
+As news of the assault spread, social media was flooded with videos of clashes.
+Some showed armed Taleban fighters on motorbikes entering the city as onlookers cheered.

 Local officials said some security officers had surrendered to the Taleban, and the insurgents opened the gates of the city jail, freeing hundreds of prisoners.

-Overnight, the Defence Ministry rushed hundreds of commandos to the city to launch a "large-scale operation", spokesman Fawad Aman said on Twitter.
+Overnight, the defence ministry said it rushed hundreds of commandos to the city to launch a "large-scale operation", according to a Twitter post by spokesman Fawad Aman.

-The attack on Qala-i-Naw comes as the Taleban carries out a blistering campaign across the country but mostly in the north.
-It has captured dozens of districts since early May.
+The attack on Qala-i-Naw comes as the Taleban militants carry out a fierce campaign across the country, but mostly in the north, capturing dozens of districts since May.

 The fighting appeared to be spreading in neighbouring Herat province where officials acknowledged losing two districts to the insurgents.

-Rights group Human Rights Watch said the insurgents were forcing people from their houses in northern areas that they have captured.
+Rights group Human Rights Watch (HRW) said the insurgents were forcing people from their houses in the northern areas that they captured.